-Subsection 3 provides that when a demand is served on the company, the company has 15 business days to apply to court to have the demand set aside on the basis that the demand is frivolous, vexatious or without merit.
+Subsection 3 provides that when a demand is served on the company, the company has 15 business days to apply to the court to have the demand set aside on the basis that the demand is frivolous, vexatious, or without merit.

 Company’s obligations in terms of section 165(4)

-The company has certain statutory obligations it needs to fulfil when it does not challenge the demand or when the court does not set aside the demand.
+The company has certain statutory obligations it needs to fulfill when it does not challenge the demand or when the court does not set aside the demand.

 The company has to appoint an independent and impartial person or committee to investigate the demand.
 The impartial person or committee must investigate the facts and circumstances surrounding the complaint in the demand, the probable costs, and the best interests of the company.

 The company must within 60 days of being served with the demand initiate or continue legal proceedings or take steps to protect the legal interests of the company, as contemplated in the demand or serve a notice on the person who made the demand, refusing to comply with it.

 Leave by the court to institute or continue legal proceedings in the name and on behalf of the company – section 165(5)